Sh1lovskiy/robo/README.md

 uv pip install -e .
 ```

-All runtime dependencies live in `pyproject.toml`.
-If you need a classic
+All dependencies are defined in `pyproject.toml`.
+To create a traditional
-`requirements.txt` file, generate it with `uv pip freeze > requirements.txt`.
+`requirements.txt` snapshot run `uv pip freeze > requirements.txt`.

 ---